Xalaxis/C-adventure/README.md

 # C-adventure
-A small little test of my C++ to make an adventure game
+A small little test of my C++ knowledge to make an adventure game